wearetilt/Tilt-Website/wp-content/plugins/rotatingtweets/readme.txt

 * [Mike Alsup](http://jquery.malsup.com/cycle/) for [jQuery.Cycle](http://jquery.malsup.com/cycle/) and [jQuery.Cycle2](http://jquery.malsup.com/cycle2/)
 * [Syd Lawrence](http://sydlawrence.com/) for introducing me to jQuery and jQuery.Cycle
 * [Abraham Williams](http://abrah.am) for [TwitterOAuth](https://github.com/abraham/twitteroauth)
-* [Liam Gaddy](http://profiles.wordpress.org/lgladdy/) at [Storm Consultancy](http://www.stormconsultancy.co.uk/) for [his work](http://www.stormconsultancy.co.uk/blog/development/tools-plugins/oauth-twitter-feed-for-developers-library-and-wordpress-plugin/) on [oAuth Twitter Feed for Developers](http://wordpress.org/extend/plugins/oauth-twitter-feed-for-developers/) (although I ended up using it for inspiration rather than plugging it in directly).
+* [Liam Gaddy](http://profiles.wordpress.org/lgladdy/) at [Storm Consultancy](http://www.stormconsultancy.co.uk/) for [his work](http://www.stormconsultancy.co.uk/blog/development/tools-plugins/oauth-twitter-feed-for-developers-library-and-wordpress-plugin/) on [oAuth Twitter Feed for Developers](/plugins/oauth-twitter-feed-for-developers/) (although I ended up using it for inspiration rather than plugging it in directly).
 * All the people who have given advice and suggested improvements

+Thank you to the people who did the original translation work for the following packs:

+* Wilmerson Felipe for his work on Brazilian Portuguese
+* Nils Kroneberg for his work on German
+* Alberto Lario for his work on Spanish
+* [Mattia Migliorini](https://profiles.wordpress.org/deshack/) at [deshack](http://deshack.net/) for his work on Italian
+* Natasja Weijer for her work on Dutch
+* [Alexandre Trudel](http://wordpress.org/support/profile/alexandretrudel) for his help on French
+* Borisa Djuraskovic at [Web Hosting Hub](http://www.webhostinghub.com/) for his help on Serbian

 == Frequently Asked Questions ==
 = What options can I use for the shortcode? =
-All the options are listed on the [Rotating Tweets installation page](http://wordpress.org/extend/plugins/rotatingtweets/installation/).
+All the options are listed on the [Rotating Tweets installation page](/plugins/rotatingtweets/installation/).

 = How can I include Rotating Tweets in my template? = Try something like: